sinoxpk3473-alt/pantheon-trading/README.md

 ## 🎯 Overview

-Pantheon Pro revolutionizes algorithmic trading with a multi-agent AI system where three distinct personalities debate every market move before reaching consensus.
+Pantheon revolutionizes algorithmic trading with a multi-agent AI system where three distinct personalities debate every market move before reaching consensus.
 Every decision is permanently recorded on the Polygon blockchain for complete transparency.

 ## ✨ Key Features